-For five decades Anaheim, CA has been the home to a team and stadium, each, with three different names.
+For over five decades Anaheim, CA has been the home to a team and stadium, each, with three different names.
 The nickname, the Angels, has remained the same but the stadium has changed dramatically since its opening.
 The Angels began playing in Los Angeles in 1961 as an expansion franchise, founded by owner Gene Autry.
 They initially played at Los Angeles’ Wrigley Field as a new stadium for the team had yet to be constructed.
 A number of sites were studied as possible locations for a new stadium for the Angels.
 The team decided to build a ballpark on a 140 acre site in Anaheim due to its proximity to Disneyland and major freeways.
 Construction of the stadium, originally known as Anaheim Stadium, began on August 31, 1964.
 During this time the Angels moved from LA Wrigley Field to Dodger Stadium where they played for four seasons.

 With the move to Anaheim, the team changed its name from the Los Angeles Angels to the California Angels.
 The Angels played their first game at Anaheim Stadium on April 19, 1966 against the Chicago White Sox.
 The three tier stadium had 43,204 seats that stretched from the right field foul pole to homeplate and around to the left field foul pole.
 Anaheim Stadium instantly became known as the “Big A”, because of the A-frame scoreboard, topped with a giant halo, that was behind the outfield wall.
 The $1 million, 230 feet tall scoreboard was the largest built at the time.
 Original dimensions at Anaheim Stadium were 333 ft. (left), 404 ft. (center), and 333 ft. (right).